Small Business Failure Checklist

 You need to use our Small Business Failure Checklist, since:

-• 20% of new small businesses fails within the first year of operation,
+• 20% of new small businesses fail within the first year of operation,

-• Half of all small businesses fails within the first 5 years, and
+• Half of all small businesses fail within the first 5 years, and

 • Only one-third survive longer than 10 years.

 Business failure is almost always attributable to the entrepreneur that started the small business.
 As a small business owner, you must be aware of challenges you are facing; why small businesses fail; and when to get help to prevent it.